Michael Frentzen, Lauren Frazier, Michaela Cavallo walk down Main Street in Annville

 I had to make a college decision that would change the course of my life during one of the biggest global pandemics in history.
 I was scared; I didn’t want to make the wrong choice.
 This honors group was one of the only certainties I experienced throughout this pandemic, and I could not imagine my life any other way.
 Whether we were Zoom calling over the summer to get to know one another, or just sitting and talking in the hallway after move-in, we have all bonded through our unique circumstances this year.

-Jacquelyn McBride ’24, ACS Chemistry and Technical Writing
+Jacquelyn McBride ’24, ACS Chemistry and English

 Being in the Honors program has—and I’m not exaggerating—changed my entire college experience.
 It has given me a place and a community where I feel at home.
 Everyone has been so incredibly kind and welcoming.
 Coming from a small high school, it feels comforting to be part of a family-like group that I wouldn’t trade for anything.